-Results Day could possibly be the most stressful day of the whole university process.
+Results Day can be the most stressful day of the whole university process.
 If things don't go to plan, it may be the time where your child needs your help the most.
-There are a few things you can do.
+There are several things you can do.

 If your child gets the exam results they wanted, then there is time for celebration!
 But if they don't and disappointment reigns, it won't help to add your own.

-Make sure you help prepare for Clearing – just in case!
+Make sure you help to prepare for Clearing – just in case!

 - Be there, and not on holiday.
-Moral support is not the same over a long-distance telephone call.
+Moral support is not the same over a long-distance phone call.

 - Get familiar with Clearing.
 Make sure you know how and when you can get access to the official vacancy lists and what needs to be done.